runkmc/pro/source/posts/2016-07-25-fizzbuzz-counts-improved.html.markdown

 I improved the fizzbuzz solution in scheme from my <a href="/2016/07/17/fizzbuzz-counts.html">previous post</a>.
 I mentioned that if I added a second function inside of the main function, I could avoid passing in the `n` argument over and over again.
 I don't know if it's a change for the better but it's definitely.. uh...  different.
+If nothing else, this code serves as a good lesson in why names are important.

 ~~~scheme
 (define fizzbuzz